 - Practice social distancing at all times during the meeting.

 - Have hand sanitizer available, and be sure to have sanitizing wipes for areas to be inspected, for the safety of both parties.

-- Conduct meetings on floor plans, design style etc. as virtual meetings.
-So much can be conducted with renderings and perspectives on shared screens.
+- Meetings on floor plans and design styles can be done in-person or virtually.
+We can easily show renderings and perspectives on shared screens.

-- Do your research on products with your designer online, with links shared by them, and then visit a retail showroom to view your favorite products up close.
+- Share product and inspiration links with your designer so you are best prepared for a retail showroom visit to view your favorite products up close.

-- Schedule appointments for all your shopping: plumbing fixtures, tile, flooring, countertops, appliances, windows and doors.
+- We always schedule appointments for all your shopping (even before Covid!).
+We want to make sure you get the personal attention you deserve when shopping for plumbing fixtures, tile, flooring, countertops, appliances, windows, and doors.
 You’ll get more done and be in and out more quickly.

-All remodelers should be following both county health codes and Cal OSHA requirements
+We will be following both county health codes and Cal/OSHA requirements.

 - Ask for a COVID-19 Site and Safety Health Plan from your remodeler before your project starts.
 Get it in writing.

 - Prepare all your questions for your pre-construction meeting with your project manager – don’t be shy!

 - At the entrance to the job site, there should be signage related to coronavirus safety protocols posted, hand sanitizer, sanitizing cloths, masks, gloves, and a trash can without a lid.